-- To review and update the extant policy, legislative and administrative measures for conservation and management of biological diversity. - To promote greater harmony, synergy and linkages among extant policy, legal and administrative measures for conservation and management of biological diversity and associated traditional knowledge. - To accelerate effective implementation of provisions of Biological Diversity Act, 2002 and Rules, 2004 with special attention to protecting the traditional knowledge (both codified and un-codified), innovations and practices, and ile ensuring equitable sharing of benefits arising out under the CBD.
+- ?
+To review and update the extant policy, legislative and administrative measures for conservation and management of biological diversity. - ?
+To promote greater harmony, synergy and linkages among extant policy, legal and administrative measures for conservation and management of biological diversity and associated traditional knowledge.

+?
+To accelerate effective implementation of provisions of Biological Diversity Act and Rules with special attention to protecting the traditional knowledge (both codified and un-codified), innovations and practices, and encouraging their use, while ensuring equitable sharing of benefits arising out of their use as stipulated under the CBD.